lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ### Manually loading FPGA bitstreams and bootstrapping OpenTitan software with `opentitantool`

-Some on-device software targets are defined using the custom `opentitan_flash_binary` Bazel macro.
+Some on-device software targets are defined using the custom `opentitan_binary` Bazel macro.
-Unlike the `opentitan_functest` macro, the `opentitan_flash_binary` macro does **not** instantiate any Bazel test rules under the hood.
+Unlike the `opentitan_test` macro, the `opentitan_binary` macro does **not** instantiate any Bazel test rules under the hood.
 Therefore, to run such software on OpenTitan FPGA hardware, both a bitstream and the software target must be loaded manually onto the FPGA.
-Below, we describe how to accomplish this, and in doing so, we shed some light on the tasks that Bazel automates through the use of `opentitan_functest` Bazel rules.
+Below, we describe how to accomplish this, and in doing so, we shed some light on the tasks that Bazel automates through the use of `opentitan_test` Bazel rules.

 #### Manually loading a bitstream onto the FPGA with `opentitantool`